Social Media and You Module

 - Add classmates to maximize productive interactions.

-- Avoid adding current instructors or school administrators since the content you post can lead to awkward academic situations, i.e., skipping class and accidentally posting a photo from the beach.
+- Avoid adding current instructors or school administrators since your content can lead to awkward academic situations, i.e., skipping class and accidentally posting a photo from the beach.

 Third and Fourth Year Students

-- Remove or hide content that might compromise your job search prospects
+- Remove or hide content compromising for your job search prospects

 - Develop professional social networking ties through websites like LinkedIn